mcneel/setup-rhino3d/README.md

 > It is recommended that you save this email address as a repository secret.
 For
 > more information on setting up repository secrets, see
 > [this article](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions?tool=webui#creating-secrets-for-a-repository).

+### release-version

+**Optional** The release version you wish to use.
+Values include:

+- latest - The default.
+If no release-version is specified, this is what is used.
+- rc - Release candidate.
+- wip - The current Rhino wip which is +1 of the major release version.
+For example, if Rhino 8 is currently the release version, wip will be 9.

 ### A note about the Rhino Token